Will-Banksy/Will-Banksy/README.md

 Favourite programming language is Rust 🦀 but worked with and want to learn many more.
 I've done projects in many languages, notably HoneyScoop in C#, tower initially in LLVM IR, some classical cryptography tools in Java, and I've written a lot of C++, often using Qt for gui

-- 🔭 I’m currently working on my honours project (repo: searchlight) and IoT & Cloud project (repos: done_server, done_rpi_client, gpio_drv)
+- 🔭 I’m currently working on my honours project (repo: searchlight) and dissertation
-- 🌱 I’m currently learning about digital forensics and IoT
+- 🌱 I’m also currently learning about human-centred security
 - ⚡ Fun fact: Rust is memory safe

 <!--